 4. Bad Fuel Pump

 The fuel pump allows fuel into the carburetor from the tank.
 Like any other machine part, it can deteriorate over time.
-If the pump has cracks or the fuel flow into and out of it is being disrupted, it means the pump needs changing so it won’t cause any machine, whether it is a Cub Cadet or John Deere lawn mower starting issues.
+If the pump has cracks or the fuel flow into and out of it is being disrupted, it means the pump needs changing so it won’t cause issues in the machine.

 5. Defective Fuel Cap